 This is your time not only to leave yourself awe-inspired by the sheer size of the Statue but also touched by the message of unity that the great Sardar Vallabhbhai Patel strived hard to spread all his life.
 Do not mindlessly rush through the complex area.

-Note for those visiting the Statue at 4 pm: The general instructions concerning the Statue visit also apply to you.
+Note for those visiting the Statue at 4 pm: The general instructions concerning the Statue visit mentioned in this article also apply to you.
 It’s just that you will have to visit other attractions before visiting the Statue.

 Visit 1-2 nearby tourist attractions